browserify/module-deps/readme.markdown

 if you want to load static assets into your bundle by parsing the AST for `fs.readFileSync()` calls.

-Transforms are just strings.
-If the transform string doesn't have any whitespace in it, the transform is treated as a module name and if the name resolves rooted at the current file path, the module is expected to follow this
+If the transform is a function, it should take the `file` name as an argument and return a through stream that will be written file contents and should output the new transformed file contents.

-format:
+If the transform is a string, it is treated as a module name that will resolve to a module that is expected to follow this format:

 ``` js
 var through = require('through');